Reema Khan

 Reema Khan born Sameena Khan, known mononymously as Reema, is a Pakistani television host and former stage dancer, Lollywood film actress, director, and producer.
 Khan was one of the leading film actresses in Pakistan during the 1990s.
 She has appeared in more than 200 films since making her debut in 1990 and has been recognised by Pakistan film critics for her acting.

 She received the Pride of Performance Award in 2019 for her contributions to Pakistani cinema.

 Early life and career

-Reema was born as Sameena Khan in Lahore on 27 October 1971 to a Qizilbash family.
-In 1985, she appeared as a child actress in the film Qismat.
+Reema was born as Sameena Khan in Lahore on 27 October 1971 to a Qizilbash family.Reema’s father is a former gazette officer who then later became a lawyer.Her mother was a dancer.She initially received her education from Convent School in Multan, later moving to Lahore again to continue her higher studies.
+Reema was interested in acting from a young age.
+She studied dance and performed in a theater troupe as a child star.In 1985, she appeared as a child actress in the film Qismat.
 She was first spotted in 1990 by the Pakistani film director Javed Fazil, who offered her the leading role in his film Bulandi.

 Personal life

 Reema Khan married Pakistani-American cardiologist Tariq Shahab in November 2011.
 On 24 March 2015, Khan gave birth to her first son.
-Her second son was born on 20 August 2024.
+A picture she shared on the social media in August 2024 with a baby led to speculation that the couple had welcomed a second child.